 Vanderbilt MBA 1991

-Derek Young is President of Global Asset Allocation.
-Mr. Young assumed his current position in August 2013.
+Derek Young is president of Fidelity Investments’ Global Asset Allocation (GAA) division and vice chairman of Fidelity Institutional Asset Management (FIAM).
+Mr. Young assumed his current position in August 2011.
 Prior to this role, Derek worked in the Risk Strategy Consulting Practice for KPMG and for the Board of Governors of the Federal Reserve.
 Derek received a BS from Troy University in 1986 and an MBA from Vanderbilt in 1991.
 He holds the designation of Chartered Financial Analyst; Derek has published articles and chapters in books on risk management and investment management.